 Used mostly in jazz and fusion solos, Lydian dominant is also found in blues and rock solos when guitarists want to step outside the musical box in their playing.

-In this lesson you will learn how to build the Lydian Dominant Scale, how to apply it to your soloing ideas, as well as study one and two-octave fingerings, scale patterns and common Lydian Dominant licks on the fretboard.
+In this lesson you’ll learn how to build Lydian dominant, apply it to your solos, study one and two-octave fingerings, scale patterns and licks on the fretboard.

 Lydian Dominant Scale Construction

-The Lydian Dominant Scale contains seven notes and has one accidental in its construction when written in the key of F Lydian Dominant.
+Lydian dominant contains seven notes and has one accidental when written in the key of F.

-This means that if you were to play the F Lydian Dominant Scale on the piano, you would only play the white keys, with the E lowered to Eb, on the keyboard.
+This means that if you play F Lydian dominant on the piano, you only play the white keys, with the E lowered to Eb.

 These seven notes can be written a number of ways such as intervals: